uDALES/u-dales/docs/udales-example-simulations.md

 iadv_sv      = 7
 ```

-#### Outputs (3)
+#### Output: instantaneous fields for temperature and scalars

-The temperature and scalar concentration are also outputs of the instantaneous fields:
+We added the temperature and scalar concentration to the instantaneous fields:

 ```fortran
 &OUTPUT